eBay Fee Calculator for the UK

-- While we try our best to stay up to date with changes in fee rules and structures, we make no guarantee our ebay fee calculator will always be accurate.
+- While we try our best to stay up to date with changes in fee rules and structures, estimated results are just estimates.
+They are not a guarantee of future results.
 It is your responsibility to conduct your own due diligence before making any business decision.
+Nothing here constitutes advice.

-- If you notice that the fees have changed or if you notice a major miscalculation or error with our ebay fee calculator, feel free to direct message us on twitter and let us know.
-However, if you have specific questions regarding ebay fees and your ebay account, please directly contact ebay support.
+- If you notice that the fees have changed or if you notice a major miscalculation or error with our calculator, feel free to direct message us on twitter and let us know.
+However, if you have specific questions regarding your ebay account, please directly contact ebay support.

 Investomatica Comment Policy

 Discussions are welcome.
 Please stay on topic and remember to be kind to each other.
 If you would like to report a bug or issue with one of our pages or calculators, please direct message us on twitter instead.